Frequently Asked Questions

 TV is available in the train’s communal cars; Internet is available in these lounges via WiFi connection and through a computer available for travellers.
 WiFi Internet is also available in the cabins of both trains El Transcantábrico Gran Lujo and Costa Verde Express (subject to coverage).

 11) Where are meals served during the Luxury Tourist Trains trips?

 Breakfast: served onboard and consists of both a table service and a varied buffet, all prepared with high quality products.
-The breakfast menu includes a wide variety of items that are freshly prepared to order.

 Lunch and dinner: a combination of meals onboard and in first class restaurants.
 In either case there is a selection of fine cuisine on offer, with traditional local dishes from where the train is travelling through.

 12) What happens if I am allergic to certain foods, or require vegetarian or other special meals?

 As long as the traveller gives us prior notice, preferably in writing at the time of booking, we will ensure that meals are tailored to the indicated needs and preferences of travellers.

 The menus are planned and established beforehand.
 Nevertheless, should a traveller wish a lighter meal, this can be arranged by speaking to the trip supervisor a few hours in advance.